alvivar/chat/README.md

 ## Using the `@prompt` Decorator

-The `@prompt` decorator simplifies the process of sending prompts to the AI model by converting a function's return value into a prompt.
+The `@prompt` decorator streamlines AI interactions by transforming a function's output into a prompt.
+The function's docstring (`"""`) serves as the system prompt, while its return value becomes the user prompt sent to the AI model.

 ### Basic Usage